Julian Brandt: Borussia Dortmund

 Brandt was Dortmund's transfer target after the 23-year-old scored seven league goals, provided eleven assists and subsequently helped Leverkusen to finish fourth in Bundesliga and secure a Champions League third qualifying round spot for next season.
 On 22 May 2019, Brandt completed a transfer to Borussia Dortmund on a five-year deal for a reported €25 million after Dortmund activated a release clause in his contract.

-Brandt scored his first Bundesliga goal for Borussia Dortmund in his first match, a 5–1 against FC Augsburg on the first matchday, coming on as substitute for Thorgan Hazard.
+Brandt scored his first Bundesliga goal for Borussia Dortmund in his first match on 17 August, a 5–1 against FC Augsburg on the first matchday, coming on as substitute for Thorgan Hazard.
+Later that year, on 5 November, he scored his first Champions League goal for the club in a 3–2 win over Inter Milan.

+Brandt became a key player in the midfield, despite some struggles with consistency and positioning, particularly during the 2020–21 season.
+His performance improved in subsequent seasons, contributing significantly to Dortmund's offense and securing a DFB-Pokal win and a runner-up finish in the 2022–23 Bundesliga.
+On 1 June 2024, he featured in the Champions League final which ended in a 2–0 defeat against Real Madrid.
+A month later, he acquired the number 10 shirt ahead of the 2024–25 season.

 International career

 On 17 May 2016, Brandt was named in Germany's preliminary 27-man squad for UEFA Euro 2016.

 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

-On 4 June 2018, Brandt was included in Germany's final 23-man squad for the 2018 FIFA World Cup.
+On 4 June 2018, Brandt was included in Germany's final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 17 June, Brandt made his first World Cup appearance as a substitute by replacing Timo Werner in the 86th minute in the opening match against Mexico in which they lost 1–0.

+On 10 November 2022, he was named in the German squad for the 2022 FIFA World Cup in Qatar.